Nick LaLota

+LaLota was first elected to Congress in 2022.
+He is a member of the moderate Republican Governance Group.

 Early life and career

 LaLota was born on June 23, 1978, and is from Bay Shore, New York.
 He graduated from St. Anthony's High School and, in 2000, from the United States Naval Academy.
 He served in the U.S. Navy for eight years, serving three overseas deployments.
 He earned a Master of Business Administration and a Juris Doctor from Hofstra University.
 LaLota served as chief of staff to Suffolk County presiding officer Kevin McCaffrey.
 He also served on the Suffolk Board of Elections as well as a trustee for the village of Amityville, New York.